rhrpr/macos-quickstart/README.md

 About
 ------------

-macos-quickstart is designed to setup my MacOS workstation with both the tools I use on a regular basis.
+macos-quickstart is designed to setup my MacOS workstation with the tools I use on a regular basis.

 Requirements
 ------------